fastlib/INFOMQNM-Public/TIHM/README.md

 ## Difficulty score
 The diffculty score for this dataset is 0.5.
 This means that a maximum of 0.5 bonus points can be achieved depending on the complexity of your preprocessing and feature extraction.

-For a maximum score: Extract at least two features from the activity and sleep data streams.
+For a maximum score: Extract at least two features from the activity **or** sleep data streams.
 Processing and feature extraction should not be trivial.

 ## Access